UtBotsAtHome-UTFPR/utbots_voice/README.md

-# utbots_voice: pacote ROS de text-to-speech (TTS) e speech-to-text (STT)
 # utbots_voice: ROS package of text-to-speech (TTS) and speech-to-text (STT)
-- For TTS, we have implementations of:
+- For TTS:
-    - Coqui TTS (Mozilla TTS successor, bleeding edge TTS)
+    - We have a ROS interface of Coqui TTS (Mozilla TTS successor, bleeding edge TTS).
-    - Mimic3 (works well in english and other languages but no portuguese at this moment)
+    - We have a ROS interface of Mimic3 (works well in english and other languages but no portuguese at this moment).
+    - You probably don't need two TTS programs.
+For example, Mimic3 will be enough if only english is needed.
 - For STT:
-    - We use whisper.cpp (high-performance implementation of OpenAI Whisper)
+    - We have a ROS interface of whisper.cpp (high-performance implementation of OpenAI Whisper).
-- Therefore, the nodes in this repository only interface the said programs with ROS

 ## Setup
 - ### Clone package repository